Why go on a Staycation in Cleveland, Ohio?

 I have become obsessed with travel hacking over the last couple of years and have earned us a ton of travel rewards without spending any extra money than we normally would.
 I also want to teach you how to do the same, so stay tuned for future blog posts about travel hacking.
 We fully intend to use our rewards this year to do some fun (and FREE) trips!

 Overall, it was an amazing weekend even though it didn’t really go according to plan.
-We were able to get away for a night and relax, reset, and have some fun in Cleveland.
+We were able to get away for a night and relax, reset, and have some fun staycation in Cleveland, Ohio.
 After doing this, I would highly recommend setting aside time at the beginning of the year to get on the same page with your partner and make some plans for the year ahead.

 Not only was our staycation in Cleveland a good time, but it also set our marriage up for continued success.
 And who doesn’t want to start planning their next big trip?!
 I know I am always scheming and planning for future adventures.